Nimaoth/Nev/docs/docs.md

 }
 ```

-You can the use a shell like this: `run-in-terminal "bash-no-profile" "ls"`
+You can the use a shell like this: `terminal.run "bash-no-profile" "ls"`

 ### Examples